aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-data/max-index-in-row-and-column/_index.md

 This example shows how to:

 1. Load the [sample file](sample.xlsx).
-1. Get the row that needs to get the maximum column index and maximum data column index.
+2. Get the row for which you need to obtain the maximum column index and maximum data column index.
-1. Get [Cell.column](https://reference.aspose.com/cells/python-net/aspose.cells/cell/column/) attribute on the cell.
+3. Retrieve the [Cell.column](https://reference.aspose.com/cells/python-net/aspose.cells/cell/column/) attribute on the cell.
-1. Create a range based on column.
+4. Create a range based on the column.
-1. Get iterator and traverse range.
+5. Obtain an iterator and traverse the range.
-1. Get [Cell.row](https://reference.aspose.com/cells/python-net/aspose.cells/cell/row/) attribute on the cell.
+6. Retrieve the [Cell.row](https://reference.aspose.com/cells/python-net/aspose.cells/cell/row/) attribute on the cell.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Cells-Data-Cells-max-index-of-row-and-column.py" >}}
 {{< app/cells/assistant language="python-net" >}}